• Level of education

 Syllabus

-• Introduction: Paleo-reconstructions, kinematic - driving force relationships
+• Introduction: Paleo-reconstructions, kinematic relationships - driving forces

 • Plate kinematics (velocity space, triple point, Eulerian pole, partitioning)

-• Rift - Deformation modes, distribution of deformation and seismicity Rift, ridge, expansion, cooling of the oceanic lithosphere
+• Rifting - Deformation modes, distribution of deformation and seismicity Rift, ridge, expansion, cooling of the oceanic lithosphere

-• Subduction - Dynamics, force balance, deformation and arc and back-arc GPS
+• Subduction – Dynamics, balance of forces, deformation, and GPS arc and back-arc

 • Collision - Integration of geology, tectonics, dynamics